19hours/sg-statutes/Acts/Central Provident Fund Act.md

 Exceeding $50 but not exceeding $500

-An amount equal to 0.0697 of the difference between the Total Wages and $50.
+An amount equal to 10.5% of the Total Wages.

 NIL

-An amount equal to 0.0465 of the difference between the Total Wages and $50.
+An amount equal to 7% of the Total Wages.

 NIL

-An amount equal to 0.0431 of the difference between the Total Wages and $50.
+An amount equal to 6.5% of the Total Wages.

 NIL